We Ensure Zakat-compliance

 • Condition 2: Zakat funds must not be used to cover expenses or wages.

 The pillars/ principles of Zakat-compliance for UNHCR are based on the above conditions.
 This process of compliance check takes place internally through a specialized Islamic Philanthropy team, and externally through an expert party that annually reviews compliance and issues a compliance review statement.
-Three such external reviews have been conducted to date (in 2018, 2019, and 2020).
+Four such external reviews have been conducted to date (in 2018, 2019, 2021 and 2022).
 It is also set for the OIC’s International Islamic Fiqh Academy (IIFA) to be additional external reviewer.

 Site Footer